YassMaldini/react-native-twitch/README.md

 https://blog.twitch.tv/en/2017/04/25/investigating-react-native-6032ecced610/

-Note that this blog was written almost 6 years ago and many improvments have been made to React Native since then.
+Note that this post was written almost 6 years ago and many improvments have been made to React Native since then.

 <!-- CONTACT -->
 ## Contact